-When medical advice, training and a reach-back facility was needed to support this epic undertaking Mark looked now further than World Extreme Medicine.
+When medical advice, training and a reach-back facility was needed to support this epic undertaking Mark Beaumont looked no further than World Extreme Medicine.
 From providing technical advice to Mark’s performance coach Laura Penhaul, crew training and support on the road WEM has been there the whole way

 A major tumble on Day 9 saw WEM providing dental advice to Laura….